Top 11 Rarest Astronomical Events In Your Life

 Photo instaforex |

-Belgian meteorologist and astrologer Cassini calculated that a total solar eclipse, at any given time on Earth, could only happen again once every 375 years.
+According to Belgian astrologer and meteorologist Cassini, a total solar eclipse can only occur at any given time on Earth once every 375 years.

 Interesting facts -Each year there are between 2 and 5 solar eclipses. -The total solar eclipse, when the Moon completely obscures the Sun and leaves only the faint solar corona, is known as a Totality. -Total solar eclipses are rare, happening only once every 18 months. -There is another type of solar eclipse, known as a hybrid eclipse, which shifts between a total and annular eclipse depending on where you view it from on Earth.
 These are comparatively rare. -The speed of the Moon as it moves across the Sun is approximately 2,250 km (1,398 miles) per hour. -From either the North or South Pole, only a partial solar eclipse is able to be viewed. -A total solar eclipse can last a maximum of 7 minutes and 30 seconds. -269 km is the maximum width of the path of totality. |